-As you probably know the brain and nervous system are bathed in fluid and surrounded by gentle membranes.
+As you know, the brain and nervous system are bathed in fluid and surrounded by gentle membranes.
 These membranes help to protect and nourish the brain, spinal cord, and the beginnings of the nerve roots.

 It is a very delicate and intricate system.

-Everyone has heard of meningitis and you probably know that this is an inflammation of the meninges primarily surrounding the brain and possibly the neck, which causes headache, fever, significant illness and possibly death.
+Everyone has heard of meningitis, and you know that this is an inflammation of the meninges primarily surrounding the brain and spinal cord which causes headache, fever, significant illness, and sometimes death.
 It is caused by variety of bacteria and viruses primarily.

-Our biggest concern is that there are a growing number of arachnoiditis cases accompanyied by the fact that more, instead of less invasive procedures including spinal injections and surgeries are being formed.
+Our biggest concern is the the sheer number of arachnoiditis cases associated with invasive procedures including spinal injections and back surgeries.

 Before we go any further let's be clear.

-As we say repeatedly here, good health care is always about risks versus benefits.
-So if you or a loved one needs an invasive spinal procedure to save your life or limb, so be it, it is the best use of medical care.
+As we say repeatedly here good health care is always about risks versus benefits.
+So, if you or a loved one it needs any invasive spinal procedure to save your life or limb these are the best use of medical care.

-My concern is when these invasive procedures are done prior to or (whenever possible) instead of noninvasive procedures.
+Our concern is when these invasive procedures are done prior to or instead of noninvasive procedures whenever possible.

-A prime example is treating chronic back pain using spinal injections as an almost first-line therapy, which has exploded in recent years.
-Too often, these injections are recommended and used before appropriate conservative and noninvasive therapy like chiropractic care, and other safe and inexpensive modalities like laser, TENS, and NDgen® etc.
+A prime example is treating chronic back pain using spinal injections as an almost first-line therapy which has exploded in recent years.
+Often, these injections are recommended before exhausting conservative and noninvasive therapy like Chiropractic & Osteopathic manual therapy and other safe end inexpensive modalities like (Ultrasound, Microcurrent Therapy, Laser, TENS, NDGen®) etc.

-When the linings of the spinal cord or the meninges are pierced or broken as with a needle, especially when drugs as well as the preservatives or possible contaminants they contain, arachnoiditis may be the end result.
-After surgery inflammation, and even allergic reactions to drugs or preservatives used in these drugs during surgery can also set the stage for scaring and adhesion of these tissues.
+After surgery, inflammation and even allergic reactions to medications or preservatives used in drugs during surgery can also set the stage for scaring and adhesion of these tissues.
+(2)

-The net result can be effects which may vary from mild pain to brutal unrelenting pain combined with other signs of nerve damage including weakness and possibly paralysis.
+The net result including arachnoiditis can be effects which may vary from mild pain to brutal unrelenting pain combined with other signs of nerve damage including weakness and paralysis.

-I am NOT talking about life-saving procedures and cases in which there is no alternative to surgery or injections.
+Again, we are NOT talking about life-saving procedures and cases in which there’s no alternative to surgery or injections.

-NEXT TIME WE’LL TALK MUCH MORE ABOUT THIS AND WHAT OPTIONS FOR TREATMENT MAY BE AVAILABLE.
+HERE WE TALK MUCH MORE ABOUT THIS AND WHAT OPTIONS FOR TREATMENT WE HAVE FOUND MOST HELPFUL...